 Going back to September 2017, my first ever published review was for a little game called Danganronpa V3 from Spike Chunsoft – a few of you may have heard of it… This weekend I’ve had the pleasure of playing the new game from Yoshinori Terasawa and Takayuki Sugawara (the creators of Danganronpa), Zanki Zero: Last Beginning on the PlayStation 4.

-Just like with Danganronpa V3, I played the game from beginning to end with very little breaks as I became addicted to the gameplay, mesmerised by the plot, and absorbed by the beautiful visuals.
+Just like with Danganronpa V3, I played the game from beginning to end with very few breaks, as I became addicted to the gameplay, mesmerised by the plot, and absorbed by the beautiful visuals.
 The legendary creators above have once again created a pure masterpiece in terms of narrative, setting, acting, and mindfuck experiences.

 So, let’s talk about why I simply love Zanki Zero: Last Beginning and why you need to pick this up if you’re a fan of Danganronpa, The Lost Child, Labyrinth of Refrain or any other Dungeon-Crawling RPG/VN combo game!

-* I’m going to avoid main story spoilers as much as possible – we can, for that reason, only talk about the game up to chapter three and I’ll only cover detailed insight into events which happen within the prologue (which you can download and play for free, right now, HERE!) *
+* I’m going to avoid main story spoilers as much as possible – we can only talk about the game up to chapter three, so I’ll only cover detailed insight into events that happen within the prologue (which you can download and play for free, right now, HERE!) *

 So, it’s discovered, within the prologue, that we are all, in fact, clones of our original selves which can be brought back to life via the use of this machine.
 We can even choose to enhance our new selves based on how we died and how much we’re willing to pay to be reanimated.
 There’s a catch though – you’re brought back as a young child!
 Just like in The 6th Day (a cheesy but fun movie) and Bladerunner, the clones have a set lifespan, only it’s a measly thirteen days.
 So, you’ll transition through puberty as you go from a child to an adult, then middle-aged followed by a senior.
 Finally, you die.